Temiloluwa/personal_learning_assistant/README.md

 ## Overview

-The Personal Learning Assistant is an innovative application designed to enhance the learning experience by providing personalized assistance, generating questions from PDF documents, and offering feedback based on user responses.
-Whether you're a student, educator, or lifelong learner, our assistant is here to support your educational journey.
+The Personal Learning Assistant is an innovative application designed to enhance the learning experience by providing personalized assistance, generating questions from documents, and offering feedback based on user responses.
+Whether you're a student, educator, or lifelong learner, our assistant is here to support your learning journey.

 ## Features

-- **PDF Document Upload**: Users can upload PDF documents containing study materials, lecture notes, or textbooks to the application.
+- **Document Upload**: Users can upload documents containing study materials, lecture notes, or textbooks to the application.
-- **Question Generation**: The assistant automatically generates questions from the uploaded PDF documents, helping users test their understanding of the material.
+- **Question Generation**: The assistant automatically generates questions from the uploaded documents, helping users test their understanding of the material.
 - **Feedback System**: Users receive immediate feedback on their responses to the generated questions, enabling them to identify areas for improvement and reinforce their learning.
 - **Learning Progress Tracking**: The application tracks users' learning progress over time, allowing them to monitor their performance and set learning goals.
 - **Customizable Settings**: Users can customize their learning experience by adjusting settings such as question difficulty level, feedback frequency, and study schedule.